-Cambo explorer Ithaca Energy eyeing IPO – Daily Business
+Cambo explorer Ithaca Energy closer to IPO – Daily Business

 Flotation plan

-Cambo explorer Ithaca Energy eyeing IPO
+Cambo explorer Ithaca Energy closer to IPO

-Oil and gas explorer Ithaca Energy, which has an interest in the controversial Cambo field north west of Shetland, is considering a listing on the main market of the London Stock Exchange.
+Oil and gas explorer Ithaca Energy, which has an interest in the controversial Cambo field north west of Shetland, is closer to a listing on the main market of the London Stock Exchange.

+The company has been considering an initial public offering (IPO) for some months and today unveiled details of its plans.
+It has been valued at about $6bn and it is thought an IPO would raise about $1bn.

 Its portfolio consists of 28 producing field interests in the UKCS, of which Ithaca is the operator of eight fields.